 "This course has been extremely helpful in helping me to look at the flipped classroom concept more openly.
 It has provided me with a process, information on carrying out the process and how to evaluate my teaching strategies.
 The concepts presented related to student learning, can also be used by me (the instructor) as I learn to embrace this new form of teaching.
 Thank you for your instruction and all the great resources." --J. Worster, 2018 Participant

 "Thank you for this great online course.
 I've really enjoyed the incremental steps that encourage me to think about what it takes for the students to achieve the goal of the class.
 I have been flipping at a pretty intense level for a couple of years and I know this process will help make me more effective and hopefully have less resistant, more satisfied, learners." --E. Steffen, 2018 Participant

 “I have been using various constructivist methodologies for nearly two decades, and while I have grown to be very, very comfortable with the "loose" structures that characterize this approach, I have struggled around how to create a coherent architecture for a class.
 Dr. Honeycutt’s model has solved this problem for me.
 This model has given me the framework I needed to build the logic model for any class.
-Even more, it provides a great framework for designing entire curricula.
 I have been using the framework consistently with great results.
 Needless to say, it was one of those pivotal moments for me, providing tools that will influence my career for many years to come.” -David S. Bright, Ph.D., Professor of Organizational Behavior and Organization Development, Raj Soin College of Business, Wright State University

-“This course has changed my perspective on flipping and how to be intentional when doing it.
-Love all the excellent resources!” --Faculty Member, Summer 2017
+“This course has changed my perspective on what it means to "flip"a class and how to be intentional when doing it.
+Love all the excellent resources!”